-The Forensic Toxicology Unit has undergone a significant transition over the past decades offering services that include the latest drug screens using both GC-MS and LC-MS. The Firearms Unit, likewise, has integrated new technology and methodologies to improve the science of forensic firearm examination and is especially engaged in the training of law enforcement personnel throughout the county.
+The Forensic Toxicology Unit has undergone a significant transition over the past decades offering services that include the latest drug screens using both GC-MS and LC-MS. The Firearms Unit, likewise, has integrated new technology and methodologies to improve the science of forensic firearm examination and is specially engaged in the training of law enforcement personnel throughout the county.

-The Crime Scene Unit in the Technical Services Division was staffed by sworn deputies in the mid-1980’s and eventually civilians became responsible for examining evidence for latent prints.
+The Crime Scene Unit in the Technical Services Division was staffed by sworn deputies in the mid-1980’s and eventually, civilians became responsible for examining evidence for latent prints.
 In 1999, the Technical Services Division retained its name but officially became a part of the Crime Laboratory Accreditation program.
 The incorporation of the Crime Scene Unit into the Crime Laboratory Accreditation process was a natural and important addition as the unit transitioned from all-sworn to all-civilian.
 The CSI Unit worked diligently to become one of the first ASCLD-LAB accredited CSI Units in the United States in 2006.

 The Latent Print Unit was formed within the Crime Laboratory and ASCLD-LAB accreditation was achieved in 2001.
-The services provided by the Forensic ID Unit include a Tenprint section which essentially enters fingerprints from arrestees, the Fingerprint section which is an offsite service that takes court ordered prints and serves the citizens who need fingerprints for employment and the Latent ID section responsible for examining crime scene prints.
+The services provided by the Forensic ID Unit include a Tenprint section which essentially enters fingerprints from arrestees, the Fingerprint section which is an offsite service that takes court-ordered prints and serves the citizens who need fingerprints for employment and the Latent ID section responsible for examining crime scene prints.

-Today, the Crime Laboratory is a forensic science service provider with the combined services of the Toxicology, Firearms, Drug Chemistry, Fire Debris, Biology, Latent Prints, Fingerprints, Tenprint and Crime Scene Investigation for the citizens of Palm Beach County including direct services to various city-based law enforcement agencies, the county school systems, federal agencies when requested, the Florida Highway Patrol and the Fish and Wildlife Department.
+Today, the Crime Laboratory is a forensic science service provider with the combined services of Toxicology, Firearms, Drug Chemistry, Fire Debris, Biology, Latent Prints, Fingerprints, Tenprint and Crime Scene Investigation for the citizens of Palm Beach County including direct services to various city-based law enforcement agencies, the county school systems, federal agencies when requested, the Florida Highway Patrol and the Fish and Wildlife Department.
 This is all accomplished with over 90 scientists, examiners, investigators and support staff of which many are nationally board certified in their scientific specialty.
 The Crime Laboratory receives hundreds of thousands of dollars annually in federal grants to upgrade instruments and validate new technologies.
 The PBSO forensic scientists routinely publish scientific results in peer-reviewed journals, present novel technical methodologies at national and international meetings and are active members of national, state and local scientific advisory boards.
 Databases “hits” have been realized in the Firearms Unit, the DNA Unit and the Latent Print Unit which have provided and continue to provide important investigative leads for law enforcement.